logseq/docs/db-version.md

 When using simple queries, properties for the above two use cases will have that default value.
 When using property choices, one of them can be set as a default value by checking the default choice box in the list of property choices.

-## New Tags
+## Tags

-NOTE: New tags are currently labeled as tags in the app and should be backwards compatible with the previous tags.
-These `new tags` are also known as classes, types or supertags.
-Feedback is welcome on names for `new tags`.
+Tags are an easy way to group nodes across pages i.e. flexible lists.
+Tags can have `Tag Properties` which are properties that all nodes inherit from a tag.
+Using this functionality allows you to create flexible tables.
+Using tags this way is known in other applications as types, classes or supertags.

-To create your first new tag:
+To create your first tag:
-* Open [Search](https://docs.logseq.com/#/page/search) and type `#NAME` where NAME is new tag name.
+* Open [Search](https://docs.logseq.com/#/page/search) and type `#NAME` where NAME is tag name.
-* A dialog pops up that lets you create and/or add tag properties to the new tag.
-These tag properties are inherited by every node that uses the new tag.
+* A dialog pops up that lets you create and/or add tag properties to the tag.
+These tag properties are inherited by every node that uses the tag.

-For example, say we created a new tag `Person` and added `lastName` and `birthday` tag properties to it.
+For example, say we created a tag `Person` and added `lastName` and `birthday` tag properties to it.
 Now when `#Person` is added to a block or page, those two properties automatically display and are editable for them.
-A powerful thing about new tags is that when its tag properties change those changes immediately show up on all [tagged nodes](#tagged-node).
+A powerful thing about tags is that when its tag properties change those changes immediately show up on all [tagged nodes](#tagged-node).

-A new tag can have properties on its own page.
-By default the `Description` property is available for adding a description and `Hide from node` is available to hide the new tag on tagged nodes that float to the far right.
+A tag can have properties on its own page.
+By default the `Description` property is available for adding a description and `Hide from node` is available to hide the tag on tagged nodes that float to the far right.
 To set these properties, go to the tag's page and with the focus on the title press the add property shortcut from [property shortcuts](#property-shortcuts) e.g. `Cmd-p`.

 ### Create Tags

 Ways to create tags:
-* Open search and type `#NAME` where `NAME` is the new tag name.
+* Open search and type `#NAME` where `NAME` is the tag name.
 * In any block including a page name, type `#NAME` and press `Enter`.
 The tag floats to the right of the block.
 * In a block type `#NAME` and press `Cmd-Enter`.
 An inline tag is created.
 * Paste text in a block that includes `#NAME`.
 An inline tag is created for tag `NAME`.
-* Configure a `Node` property type to have a new tag config.
+* Configure a `Node` property type to have a tag config.
-* Configure a new tag to have an `Extends` property, the new `Extends` value becomes a tag.
+* Configure a tag to have an `Extends` property, the new `Extends` value becomes a tag.
 * In a block type `#NAME` and press `Esc`.
 An inline tag is created.
 Not recommended as it doesn't work for all use cases.
 * Convert any page to a tag by clicking on the three dots menu in the upper right corner and clicking `Convert to Tag`.